 We are Hans and Karen von Piekartz-Mulders and we have two children, Amy (2005) and Lewis (2009).
-I, Karen, own a dog training school, Happy Tails.
+I, Karen, own a dog training school and education center, Happy Tails.
 I teach about 25 hours a week and I’m also a dog behavioural therapist.
 Furthermore I visit schools with my dogs to teach children from the age of 4 – 7 years how to behave when dogs are around, how to pet dogs, etc. We also read with children with our dogs and about 6 times a year we visit youth prison, where I give workshops with my dogs.
 I have a school for dog training instructors and dog behavioural therapists.
 We also train therapy dogs.
 And…..
 I’m also a breeder of the beautiful breed Australian shepherd.

 Right now we have three horses (Fly, King & Ikanante) sheep, rabbits, cats and of course dogs!
 We also have a bunch of pretty co-owned dogs.